-In parallel with CA:FeX, Canada Health Infoway is also facilitating a national collaborative effort to develop the pan-Canadian Patient Summary Interoperability Specifications (PS-CA), an implementable, testable specification, based on the IHE International Patient Summary specification and the HL7 IPS Implementation Guide.
+The intent of CA:FeX is to support exchange behaviors in pan-Canadian specifications like the pan-Canadian Patient Summary Interoperability Specifications (PS-CA), an implementable, testable specification, based on the IHE International Patient Summary specification and the HL7 IPS Implementation Guide.
 The PS-CA references the CA:FeX Interoperability Specifications as an optional implementation pattern for submitting, searching and retrieving a Patient Summary document.
+As pan-Canadian specifications increase, particularly ones that rely on exchange of individual FHIR resources, utilization of CA:FeX is also expected to evolve.